lexDAO/LexDAO-Articles/Help Articles/Multisig Administration.md

 ### Step 3 - Confirm the purchase
 [ ] From within the SAFE Application main browser window a message will appear that asks for confirmation of your multisig connection to OpenSea.
 [ ] Sign it.
-[ ] If you require multiple signatures it is **IMPORTANT** that this window will need to remain open until the threshold is met.
+[ ] If you require multiple signatures  in real-time it is **IMPORTANT** that this window will need to remain open until the threshold is met.
+[ ] Alternative if you require multiple signers, its best to batch up the send/receive transaction so that it gets signed async.
 [ ] check the NFT finalisation via etherscan

 ### Step 4 - Catch typical errors /tbd/